 His CGT liability as a Scottish taxpayer is therefore no different than if he were paying tax in any other part of the UK, even though his income tax liability is different (being calculated at the Scottish income tax rates).

 Ann bought a cottage in 1996 for £50,000.
 In August 2004 when the cottage was worth £90,000 she gave it to her husband, James.
 In June 2020 James sold the cottage for £140,000.

 James’s gain on the property before any other deductions will be £140,000 less the original cost of £50,000, which is a gain of £90,000.
 It will not be £50,000 (£140,000 - £90,000).

-Harold moved out of the family home in June 2016 and into a new flat, which becomes his main residence for CGT purposes.
-The family home is sold in September 2017.
-As this is within 18 months of the date Harold moved out of the house, there will be no taxable capital gain.
+Harold moved out of the family home in March 2017 and into a new flat, which became his main residence for CGT purposes.
+The family home was sold in September 2017.
+As this was within 18 months of the date Harold moved out of the house, there would have been no taxable capital gain.

-If the house were sold in December 2019, the first 18 months after he moved out of the house will continue to qualify for relief from capital gains tax and only the remaining two years will be treated as taxable.
+If, however, the house instead were to be sold in December 2020, the final 9 months of ownership will qualify for relief from capital gains tax and only the remaining two years (from March 2017 to March 2019) will be treated as taxable.
 The total period Harold owned the house is 24 years.

 If the gain on the sale of the house is £154,000, the amount on which Harold is liable to CGT is:

 2/24 x £154,000 = £12,833

 The gain of £12,833 will be reduced by Harold's annual exemption for 2020/21 (£12,300) and he will just pay CGT on the balance, £533, at the appropriate rate (either 18%, 28%, or a combination of both).